Friedrich Ebert: November Revolution

-Civil war
+Violence in Berlin

-In the weeks following the creation of the Council of the People's Deputies, Ebert and the leadership of the SPD sided with the conservative and nationalistic elements in German society (the civil servants, the armed forces, the police, the judiciary) against the forces of the revolution.
-The latter wanted to eliminate the challenge to the existing order posed by the workers' councils as soon as possible.
-Yet the majority of those in the workers' and soldiers' councils viewed themselves as supporters of the government.
-It was only the Spartacists who wanted a dictatorship of the workers.
-Ebert and Groener worked out a "program" to restore order in Berlin by having army units returning from the Western Front move in and disarm all paramilitary forces from 10 to 15 December.
-However, after the ten divisions had arrived, rather than remaining as a cohesive force, they dispersed.
-On 16 December, the Reichsrätekongress (congress of councils) met in Berlin and set the date for elections to the National Assembly for 19 January 1919.
-However, it also passed a resolution that was aimed at ensuring that the military would be under the strict control of the civilian government, i.e. the Council of the People's Deputies.
-It also called for a powerful position of the soldiers' councils vis-à-vis the professional officer corps.
-This was unacceptable to the leaders of the military and the OHL began to establish volunteer regiments in the Berlin area.
+In the turbulent early weeks of the revolution, Ebert and the leadership of the SPD sided with the conservative and nationalistic elements in German society (civil servants, armed forces, police, judiciary) against the forces that wanted a more radical revolution.
+The majority of the members of the workers' and soldiers' councils also viewed themselves as supporters of the government rather than of the Spartacists, the only group that wanted a dictatorship of the workers.
+Ebert and Groener worked out a plan to restore order in Berlin by having army units returning from the Western Front move in and disarm all paramilitary forces from 10 to 15 December.
+In a speech to the returning troops, Ebert told them in words that "appeared to justify the stab-in-the-back myth":No enemy has overcome you.
+It was only when the superior numbers of our opponents in men and material became increasingly oppressive that we gave up the fight.
+And it was precisely in view of your heroic courage that it was our duty not to call for further futile sacrifices from you. ...
+You will not find our state as you left it.
+Something new has emerged: German freedom has arisen.
+The old rule, which lay like a curse on our actions, has been shaken off by the German people.
+They have made themselves masters of their own destiny.
+Above all, the hopes of German freedom rest on you. ...
+No one suffered more than you from the injustice of the old regime.
+We thought of you when we did away with a disastrous system; we fought for freedom for you; we won the right to work for you.After the ten divisions had arrived, however, rather than remaining as a cohesive force, they dispersed to their homes.

+On 16 December, the Reich Congress of Workers' and Soldiers' Councils met in Berlin and set the date for elections to the National Assembly for 19 January 1919.
+It also passed a resolution that was aimed at ensuring that the military would be under the strict control of the civilian government and called for a powerful position of the soldiers' councils vis-à-vis the professional officer corps.
+This was unacceptable to the leaders of the military, and the OHL began to establish volunteer regiments in the Berlin area.